Battle of Vella Lavella (land): Relief by New Zealand troops

 Departing from Maravari Beach on 21 September, the New Zealanders established their forward areas around Matu Soroto and Boro and then began their advance on 25 September.
 Over the course of ten days, the New Zealanders fought a series of minor actions as the 35th Infantry Battalion advanced up the western coast and the 37th moved up the east.
-During the advance, the terrain prevented the use of armour, while artillery had to be moved by landing craft and to be dragged ashore to support the infantry, which struggled to advance through the thick jungle amidst torrential rain.
+During the advance, the terrain prevented the use of armour, while artillery had to be moved by landing craft and dragged ashore to support the infantry, which struggled to advance through the thick jungle amidst torrential rain.
 Progress was slow, and initially combat was confined to skirmishes against small groups of Japanese hiding in well concealed jungle positions.

 The 35th Battalion advanced to Pakoi Bay and then pushed overland towards Timbala Bay, where they planned to attack the main Japanese garrison which was withdrawing on both fronts.
 In doing so, several patrols were pushed forward to block suspected Japanese withdrawal routes towards Marquana Bay.
 These patrols were subsequently ambushed and cut off, after which two platoons were dispatched to rescue them.
 These also came up against strong opposition and forced to turn back and the decision was made to wait for the 37th Battalion to join the 35th before attacking.
 While they waited, further patrols were sent out and the ambushed patrols fought their way out from Japanese lines, having inflicted heavy casualties and were subsequently rescued by barge.

 Meanwhile, the 37th's advance had slowed due to the breakdown of many of its allotted landing craft.
 They subsequently had to borrow some of the craft allocated to the 35th Battalion, and supplemented these with a barge that was captured from the Japanese when a patrol boarded a vessel that had pulled into Tambana Bay.
 By 5 October they cleared Warambari Bay, amidst heavy fighting.
 The following day, the two New Zealand battalions were close to linking up, having squeezed the Japanese into a small pocket, which was reduced further when the 37th Battalion finally reached Mende Point on the afternoon of 6 October.
 A large scale attack was planned on the Japanese around Marziana Point and that night a heavy barrage was dialled in on the position.
 The appearance of Japanese aircraft, however, silenced the guns and throughout the night, the Japanese garrison was withdrawn from the island, replicating the withdrawal that had taken place from Kolombangara between 28 September and 4 October.